cde-ev/cdedb2/doc/source/Realm_Assembly_Attachments.rst

 Deletion
 --------
-An attachment can only be deleted if it has:
+An attachment can only be deleted if:

-- no attachment_ballot_links or only attachment_ballot_links which may be deleted.
+- it has no attachment_ballot_links or only attachment_ballot_links which may be deleted.
-- no attachment_versions.
+- the assembly is not archived.
+(Unless the entire assembly is being deleted cascadingly).

 An attachment_ballot_link can only be deleted if the ballot it links to is before its voting phase.

 An attachment_version must not be deleted if its attachment has at least one attachment_ballot_link which voting phase had started.
+Deletion of an attachment_version does not actually remove the entry, only the authors, filename and title attributes are deleted, as well as the file itself.

 Changing
 --------